twodogs-wang/coursera_data_management-viualize/week3/description.md

 # count missing data:

 As we can see from figure below: there are no missing data in my selected variables.
 But there are a lot of 0s in DEPTH, which is no possible.
-We replace them with nan for further analysis.
+We replace them with 0.01 for further analysis.
+This is because the unit of depth is kilometer, 0 means a small value but it could never be 0.
+This action may affect the accuracy of further actions, but we can not set it to nan since the percentage of 0s is really high!

 ![Xnip2020-05-01_21-15-02.jpg](https://github.com/twodogs-wang/coursera_data_management-viualize/blob/master/week3/figures/Xnip2020-05-01_21-15-02.jpg)